ChickenProp/chickenprop.github.com/drafts/review-order-without-law.md

 Does Shasta County support that?
 I think not, but it's hard to say.
 Ellickson admittedly doesn't know the population size of the area he studied.
 (The [relevant division](https://censusreporter.org/profiles/06000US0608990450-central-shasta-ccd-shasta-county-ca/) according to Census Beareu had a population of 6,784 in 1980, but it's considerably larger: "This division includes both [the area in question] and larger rural territories to the north, south, and southeast.")
 But I feel like he could have been a lot more helpful.
 Roughly how many ranchers are there, how many ranchette owners, and how many farmers?
 (I think most of the relevant people are in one of those groups.
 I'm not sure to what extent we should count families as units.
 I'm not sure how many people in the area are in none of those groups.)
 Overall I'd guess we're looking at perhaps 300-1000 people over perhaps 100-300 families, but I'm not confident.

-(I tracked down the minutes of the Shasta County Cattleman's Association, and they had 128 members in [June 2011](http://shastacountycattlemen.com/files/pdf/2011-pdf/Minutes-June-28-2011.pdf) but that's over twenty years later so who knows what changed in that time.
-I think "most ranchers are in the Association, but ranchette owners and farmers generally aren't" is probably a decent guess.)
+(I tracked down the minutes of the Shasta County Cattleman's Association, and they had 128 members in [June 2011](http://shastacountycattlemen.com/files/pdf/2011-pdf/Minutes-June-28-2011.pdf).
+I think "most ranchers are in the Association but ranchette owners and farmers generally aren't" is probably a decent guess.
+But that's over twenty years later, so who knows what changed in that time.)

 Near the end of part one, Ellickson poses the "what's up with this?" question.
 It kind of feels like that's what the book is building towards for part two.
 But instead it gives a fairly brief answer, and then part two is a completely different style.
 The book specifically says that's what's going to happen, but still, it's a little jarring.